solunian/two-colors/README.md

 ### Tanks

-controls: wasd to move, mouse to aim, spacebar to fire kinda a lot of math for tank auto movement
+- controls: wasd to move, mouse to aim, spacebar to fire
+- kinda some weird geometry math for tank auto movement